DanielStraface/ing-sw-2023-Pasinetti-Rossi-Straface-Panarotto/README.md

 ## Instructions
-* After downloading the jar file (a download from the releases section is recommended), open the Windows terminal where the jar file is located and type "java -jar MyShelfie-gc48.jar" to execute the program and finally type:
+* After downloading the jar file (a download from the releases section is recommended), open the Windows terminal where the jar file is located and type "java -jar MyShelfie-gc48.jar" to execute the program and finally type and enter:

     1 -> to start a Server